aws-samples/terraform-aws-multi-account-pipeline/README.md

 1. An existing AWS CodeCommit repository *OR* an [AWS CodeConnection connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/welcome-connections.html) to the third-party source and repo of your choice (GitHub, Gitlab, etc)
 2. [Remote state](https://developer.hashicorp.com/terraform/language/state/remote) that the pipeline can access (using the CodeBuild IAM role)
 3. A cross-account IAM role in the target accounts, that can be assumed by the pipeline (using the CodeBuild IAM Role).
-4. (Optional) Your code must be compatible with the pipeline's use of [Terraform Workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces) if  you iwish to change variables between accounts.
+4. (Optional) Your code must be compatible with the pipeline's use of [Terraform Workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces) if you wish to change variables between accounts.
 Review the [example code directory](./example-code) and ensure your code is compatible.

 ## Deployment